 Great British Menu (GBM) returned to our screens in January 2023 for series 18.
 The BBC Two show puts the nation’s most talented chefs to the test.
 At Women in the Food Industry we are interviewing the strong female line-up of chefs from across Britain competing to serve their dish at the final banquet.
 To continue our series, our co-founder, Mecca Ibrahim, interviewed Gemma Austin chef patron of A Peculiar Tea, in Belfast.

 How did you start working in the food world and where did you train to be a chef?

-This is your second time on Great British Menu, how were you approached and how did you prepare for the broadcasting theme?
+This is your third time on Great British Menu, how were you approached and how did you prepare for the animation theme?

 Which was the hardest course to prepare for?